davilag/telego/README.md

 # Telego

-Go framework for Telegram bots.

-## Introduction

-Telego helps you build telegram applications making the interaction with the [Telegram Bot API](https://core.telegram.org/bots/api) easier.
+Telego is a Go framework for Telegram bots.
+It helps you building Telegram applications interacting with the [Telegram Bot API](https://core.telegram.org/bots/api) for you.
 It also gives you tools like flows which gives you the abiity to define steps for specific messages from the users.

-## Usage
+# Usage

 For full details of all the available functionallity that Telego provides, please go to the [full docs](https://godoc.org/github.com/davilag/telego)

-### Initialise Telego
+## Initialise Telego

 The first thing that you have to do to use telego is [create a Telegram bot](https://core.telegram.org/bots#creating-a-new-bot) and get its bot token.
 Once you have the token, you can initialise your bot doing: